In this document, you'll get an overview of Medusa's architecture to better understand how all resources and tools work together.

 Medusa's core package

-@medusajs/medusa is a Node.js backend built on top of Express.
+@medusajs/medusa is a Node.js headless server.
 It combines all the Commerce Modules that Medusa provides.
 Commerce Modules are ecommerce features that can be used as building blocks in an ecommerce ecosystem.
 Product is an example of a Commerce Module.

 The backend connects to a database, such as PostgreSQL, to store the ecommerce store’s data.
 The tables in that database are represented by Entities, built on top of Typeorm.
 Entities can also be reflected in the database using Migrations.

-The backend does not have any tightly-coupled frontend.
-Instead, it exposes Endpoints which are REST APIs that frontends such as an admin or a storefront can use to communicate with the backend.
-Endpoints are Express routes.
+The backend doesn't have any tightly-coupled frontend.
+Instead, it exposes API Routes which are REST APIs that frontends such as an admin or a storefront can use to communicate with the backend.

 Medusa also uses an Events Architecture to trigger and handle events.
 Events are triggered when a specific action occurs, such as when an order is placed.
 To manage this events system, Medusa connects to a service that implements a pub/sub model, such as Redis.